hfp/libxs/samples/ozaki/README.md

 ## Scheme 2 — Chinese Remainder Theorem

 Scheme 2 (`GEMM_OZAKI=2`) uses modular arithmetic instead of mantissa slicing.
 Each matrix element is reduced modulo a set of small primes (all < 256) so that residues fit in uint8 and pairwise products fit in uint32.
-GEMM is performed independently modulo each prime, and the exact integer result is recovered via the Chinese Remainder Theorem (Garner's algorithm).
+GEMM is performed independently modulo each prime, and the exact integer result is recovered via the Chinese Remainder Theorem (Garner's algorithm with grouped uint64 Horner evaluation).
+The Horner reconstruction partitions mixed-radix digits into groups of 8, evaluates each group exactly in uint64 arithmetic, and combines groups with a minimal number of FP64 operations — avoiding double-precision throughput bottlenecks on hardware where integer arithmetic is faster.
 Because the work is linear in the number of primes — versus quadratic in the number of slices for Scheme 1 — Scheme 2 can be more efficient when many primes/slices are needed.

 The number of primes can be set at runtime via `GEMM_OZN`.
 The default and maximum vary by precision (double: default 15, max 16; float: default 7, max 10).
 The product of all selected primes must exceed the maximum possible dot-product magnitude to avoid aliasing.